Printable Materials:

 Come to a Meeting:

-The Progressive Animal Rights Alliance of Santa Cruz works to reduce suffering among both human and non-human animals.
+We work to reduce suffering among both human and non-human animals.

-Our primary goal is to educate people about the cruelty inherent in the many commonly-accepted ways animals are exploited and abused in our society.
+Our primary goal is to educate people about the cruelty inherent in the many commonly-accepted ways non-human animals are exploited and abused in our society.
 These include:

 Animals in Agriculture

 More than 40 billion animals are killed for food each year in the U.S. alone, far more than are killed for all other uses combined.
 When people see the conditions these animals endure, they are usually shocked.
-One of PARA's primary goals is to expose people to this information, thus allowing them to make informed decisions about how their actions affect other sentient beings.
+One of our primary goals is to expose people to this information, thus allowing them to make informed decisions about how their actions affect other sentient beings.
 We do this in a number of ways: by showing videos, distributing leaflets, making literature available in schools and libraries, and more.

 Since the scientific community now agrees that a vegan diet can be at least as healthy as one that includes animal products, the only reason to continue to eat meat is because we like the taste.
 This clearly becomes a case of killing for pleasure, something which compassionate people agree is abhorrent.

-For this reason all PARA events are vegan (that is, we request that all food brought to our events be free of all animal products).
+For this reason all our events are vegan (that is, we request that all food brought to our events be free of all animal products).
 However, we welcome open-minded people, vegan or not, to attend our meetings or potluck dinners.
 We believe that once people find out how good vegan food can be, the decision to become vegan will be that much easier to make.

 Animals in Entertainment